asr1/digital-garden/src/site/notes/Reading and Writing/Books/Save The Cat.md

 ---

 You want PRIMAL.
-Things like sex, survival
+Things like sex, survival, hunger, protection of loved ones, fear of death.

 You want primal relationships: brother, sister, father, daughter.